 2020

-• The Victorian Seniors Festival Reimagined returns with video and audio content
+The Victorian Seniors Festival Reimagined returned with video and audio content

 2021

-• Victorian Seniors Festival celebrates 40 years with a hybrid festival, including audio content and in-person events returning after two years
+The festival celebrated 40 years with a hybrid festival featuring audio content and in-person events

 2022